brian14708/wh-briefings/statements-releases/2022-02/2022-02-10-nominations-and-withdrawals-sent-to-the-senate-2.md

 date: '2022-02-10'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/02/10/nominations-and-withdrawals-sent-to-the-senate-2/
 published_time: 2022-02-10 15:49:36-05:00
-title: Nominations and Withdrawals Sent to the Senate
+title: "Nominations and Withdrawals Sent to the\_Senate"
 ---

 NOMINATIONS SENT TO THE SENATE: